 While precision is a large part of why he wanted to adopt the system, it was the big reduction in radiation dose that really attracted him.
 Improving workplace safety is currently a big trend at hospitals, and Mahmud said it is hard to argue against the value of a robotic system to improve staff safety in the cath lab.
 He said the PRECISE Trial for the CorPath system showed a 95 percent reduction in physician radiation dose.

-Robots in the Cath Lab, Robots in the EP Lab
+Robots in the Cath Lab and EP Lab

 All robotic systems currently on the market (one system for PCI, one for peripheral vascular work and two for electrophysiology (EP) procedures) use a remote control console that allow a physician to be removed from the angiographic imaging system’s radiation field.
 The CorPath system uses a lead lined booth that can be positioned anywhere in the cath lab and allows the operator to work in a seated position without the need to wear any lead.